darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/demos/cli/README.md

 ./clean_demos.sh
 ```

-Deletes the load balancer resources, waits for AWS to deprovision them, then deletes each
+Deletes the **Kubernetes** load balancer resources, waits for **AWS LBC** to deprovision the AWS load balancers, then deletes each namespace.
-namespace.
 Accepts the same namespace override env vars as `create_demos.sh`.
-Run
-`./clean_demos.sh --help` for details.
+Run `./clean_demos.sh --help` for details.

 ## Option 2: Walk through a single demo by hand